-- The complete information graphic must be aggregated from smaller graphical components in a way that each component can be altered independently.

-- There must be a clear trigger that changes visual components.

-- Two different visual states are required for each visual component that can change.

-- The initial visual state must be defined.
+- The complete information graphic must be aggregated from smaller graphical components in a way that each component can be altered independently. - There must be a clear trigger that changes visual components. - Two different visual states are required for each visual component that can change. - The initial visual state must be defined.

-Solution summary: Use one visual component as a trigger to change properties of itself or other components.
+Solution summary: Use one visual component as a trigger to change its own properties or those of other components.